jroesch/jroesch.github.io/contact.md

 layout: default
 ---

-You can find me many places on the internet:
+You can find me in the normal places on the internet:

 [LinkedIn](https://www.linkedin.com/in/jaredroesch)